NitchayaninT/data-mining/Process/ch9/Ensemble Methods.md

 	- Use **prediction results by base classifiers** to train meta classifier
 	- Meta classifier learns prediction patterns of base classifiers that lead to the correct prediction
 	- Simple classifiers are often used as meta classifiers

+**Example** : we have 3 base models (trained by Decision Tree, SVM,kNN). we trained EACH of them normally using partition (1).
+Another partition (2) is used for meta training, it uses the prediction results from base classifiers + true label from partition (2). **meta classifier learns that when DT = Yes, SVM = Yes, kNN = No, label = No/yes** from each combinations in base classifier results.
+Instead of learning from original features, it learns from **which base model to trust** in which situation.
 ### Boosting
 ---
 - Training **n base classifiers** of the same type